section-engineering-education/engineering-education/articles/nodejs-cli-input/index.md

 ### Readline Package

-The `readline` package is a built-in package in the Node.js.
-The `readline` module which is a wrapper around the standard I/O.
+The `readline` package is a built-in package in Node.js.
+The `readline` module is a wrapper around the standard I/O.

 Let's import the `readline` package into our `index.js` file.